21 January 1885 – Umberto Nobile is born

 Dispute with the highest Italian military authorities and complicated political cunning caused Nobile to focus on civil aviation and to head towards the North Pole.
 In 1925, he was asked by Norwegian Arctic explorer, Roald Amundsen, to open a cooperation on a flight to the North Pole.

 From left to right – Hjalmar Riiser-Larsen, Roald Amundsen, Lincoln Ellsworth and Umberto Nobile, participants of the ´Norge´ expedition.
-Nobile holds his dog Titina, a smooth-haired terrier – photo: Nasjonalbiblioteket / National Library of Norway, Norwegian official photo no. W1511, public domain
+Nobile holds his dog Titina, a smooth-haired terrier – photo: Nasjonalbiblioteket / National Library of Norway, Norwegian official photo no. W1511, Public Domain

 It may sound unbelievable, but at that time still no aircraft managed to reach the northernmost point on the Earth.
 Although Amundsen has already made an attempt to fly there, using flying boats, but eventually failed and was trapped on the ice for a month.
 It seemed that only the airship could successfully reach the North Pole and return safely.